-We follow SFAS No. 128, "Earnings Per Share" (EPS).
-Basic EPS excludes dilution and is computed by dividing income available to common shareholders by the weighted average common shares outstanding during the period.
+Basic earnings per common share (EPS) excludes dilution and is computed by dividing income available to common shareholders by the weighted average common shares outstanding during the period.
 Diluted EPS takes into consideration the potential dilution that could occur if securities (stock options) or other contracts to issue common stock were exercised and converted into common stock.